-Start the simulator, Type \mathbf{v} or \mathbf{V} to view the airplane from the outside and keep \mathbf{x} down a couple of seconds to zoom in on the airplane.
+Start the simulator, Type $\mathbf{v}$ or $\mathbf{V}$ to view the airplane from the outside and keep $\mathbf{x}$ down a couple of seconds to zoom in on the airplane.
 Look at the front wheel and keep keypad 0 down.
 Then keep keypad Enter down.
 See the front wheel turn.
-Click on the right mouse button to get in yoke control mode (+ pointer shape).
+Press Tab to get in yoke control mode (+ pointer shape).
 Keep the left mouse button down to get in rudder control mode and move the mouse to the left and to the right.
 Note that the rudder, that big vertical control surface at the rear of the plane, moves together with the front wheel.